Last Update: September 2023. Previous version

 How to exercise your rights.

 Please click on this LINK and fill out the form to submit your request.
-This is the exclusive channel to submit a request and exercise your rights.
-Another way to submit a request will not be answered.
+This is the preferred channel to submit a request and exercise your rights.
+Requests submitted through other channels may require you to provide additional information to enable us dealing with the request.

 What we may require from you.